-The Colorado Baker In The Gay Wedding Cake Case Is In Court Again For Refusing A Trans Customer
+The Colorado Baker Is Back In Court Again For An Incident Involving A Trans Customer

 After fighting for years in court for the right to turn away gay customers, a Christian baker in Colorado refused a trans customer — and is now suing the state to let him to do so.
 Masterpiece Cakeshop owner Jack Phillips, who made headlines for turning away a gay couple in 2012, filed a lawsuit Tuesday against Colorado's civil rights board, arguing that the state is violating his religious freedom by intervening after he refused to make a cake for a trans woman.